 Asymptomatic hyperuricemia is elevation of serum urate > 7 mg/dL (> 0.4 mmol/L) in the absence of clinical gout.

-Accumulating data suggest that hyperuricemia may contribute to the progression of chronic kidney disease, cardiovascular disease, and, in adolescents, primary hypertension.
+Observational data suggested that hyperuricemia may contribute to the progression of chronic kidney disease, cardiovascular disease, and, in adolescents, primary hypertension.
+Interventional studies, however, have not demonstrated that lowering the serum urate level reduces progression of renal disease.